13 Insightful & Informative Reasons To Get an Online Cybersecurity Degree

 If you are interested in contributing to solving these problems, here are 13 compelling reasons why earning a cybersecurity degree—especially from Rowan University—can set you up for a rewarding and lucrative career:

 The cybersecurity job market is booming.
-The U.S. Bureau of Labor Statistics projects a 35% growth in information security analyst jobs from 2021 to 2031—one of the fastest-growing fields in the country.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of information security analysts is projected to grow 33% from 2023 to 2033, much faster than the average for all occupations.
 By earning a degree, you will step into a career with stability and long-term growth.

 A degree in cybersecurity prepares you for a variety of career paths.
 Here are some job titles you could pursue: